renovatebot/renovate/docs/usage/security-and-permissions.md

 ###### Execution of code

 In certain scenarios, code from the monitored repository is executed as part of the update process.
-This is particularly true during `postUpgradeTasks`, where scripts specified by the repository are run.
+This is particularly true during, for example:

+- `postUpgradeTasks`, where scripts specified by the repository are run
+- when a wrapper within the repository is called, like `gradlew`

 These scripts can contain arbitrary code.
 This may pose a significant security risk if the repository's integrity is compromised, or if the repository maintainers have malicious intentions.